hedyhli/outline.nvim/README.md

   **Superseded before this fork was created**

-  (perhaps the PR ws forgotten to be closed)
+  (perhaps the PR was forgotten to be closed)

 - Floating window (Draft)
   (#101 by druskus20)